10 Wonderful Sources of Support for Learning and Development

 Example: I want to be a professor in a university after completing a PhD.

 Your goals should be measurable so that you can track your progress and say that you have achieved it.
-This will help you stay motivated enthusiastically work towards achieving your goals.
+This will help you stay motivated and enthusiastically work towards achieving your goals.

 Your goal should be achievable and realistic so that it becomes possible for you to reach it within a specific timeframe.
 Before you start working toward achieving your goal, check whether it is practically achievable or whether some additional steps are required to obtain the goal.